 Children, inspirited as they are all year round, know this is their time!
 Time to return to the land of freedom to run and explore new activities.
 Spring!

 Where to spend spring break matters very little.
 The rivers near mountains, accompanied by a hike are a great idea.
-But, a nature scavenger hunt can be done anywhere with green space.
+But, a nature scavenger hunt can happen anywhere with green space.
 Moreover, the squirrels in the garden have come out again waiting to be looked at and fed.
 Opportunities to interact with nature are all around.

 These activities can be recreated anywhere, especially with the imagination and energy of a small child!
 Let the drums roll!